dailyappsupport-source/myone-legal/privacy-policy.md

 - **Firebase Cloud Messaging (FCM) registration token**, used to deliver push notifications to your device.
 The token is stored under your user record and deleted when you sign out or uninstall.
 - **Notification permission state** (Android 13+).
 - **Camera output** if you choose to attach a receipt photo to a transaction.
 The photo is stored on your device and only synced to your private Firestore folder if you have enabled cloud sync.
+- **Short microphone recordings** if you use AI voice input.
+The recording is created on your device, sent to MYONE Cloud Functions for transcription and assistant processing, and then the temporary local audio file is deleted.
+You can use text input instead.
+- **Crash diagnostics** through Firebase Crashlytics, such as stack traces, app version, device model, operating system version, and crash time.
+Crash diagnostics do not intentionally include your financial records, receipt photos, or audio recordings.
 - **Locale and basic device locale settings** used to format currency and dates.
 We do not log advertising IDs, IMEI, MAC, or any other persistent device identifier.

 ### 2.4 Information from third-party services

-- **CoinGecko**: when crypto pricing is enabled, the App fetches public market prices from CoinGecko.
-These requests do not include your account, name, email, holdings, or any personal identifier.
+- **Tokocrypto**: when crypto and PAXG-derived gold pricing is enabled, the MYONE backend fetches public market prices from Tokocrypto.
+The App receives cached prices from MYONE Cloud Functions; Tokocrypto requests do not include your account, name, email, holdings, or any personal identifier.
 - **Google Play Billing**: if you purchase a subscription or one-off product, Google handles the payment.
 The App receives a purchase token used only to verify your entitlement.
 We never see your full credit card or banking details.
-- **MYONE backend** (`api.myone.dailyapp.com`): used by the App for product configuration and entitlement checks.
-Requests include your Firebase UID and the relevant purchase token; they do not include the contents of your transactions.
+- **MYONE backend** (`api.myone.dailyapp.com`) and MYONE Cloud Functions: used by the App for product configuration, entitlement checks, AI assistant requests, receipt scanning, account deletion, shared-wallet invites, and cached market prices.
+Requests include only the data needed for the feature you invoke.

 ### 2.5 Information we do NOT collect